ru-corporate/boo/README.md

 # boo

 `boo` is a Python client to download and transform annual corporate report data from Rosstat website.
-`boo` creates a local CSV file with column names, importable as pandas dataframe.

 ## Install